leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 ### ![#f03c15](assets/f03c15.png) ![#c5f015](assets/c5f015.png) ![#1589F0](assets/1589F0.png) Step 2.
 Calibrate selector offsets

+First, make sure that there is room between the endstop and Gate 0.
+We don't want the endstop to be activated while using Gate 0, instead we want there to be at least a 1.0mm gap between the two positions.
+If the endstop is activated when using Gate 0, you need to tighten the endstop adjustment screw (the BHCS on the Encoder).
+If for the endstop isn't activating even at the end of travel, the endstop adjustment screw needs to be loosened.
+The screw has a pitch of 0.5mm, so one full turn will move it in or out 0.5mm.

-There are three ways to calibrate the selector offsets:
+Once you have the endstop distance adjusted, There are three ways to calibrate the selector offsets:

 #### A) Fully automatic calibration
 Let's start by getting the selector cailbrated in this easy step (it is important to do this early because the bowden and gate calibration need to be able to select gates).
 This sets up the position all of all the gates as well as the bypass position if fitted.
 Firstly ensure MMU motors are off by running `MMU_MOTORS_OFF` and remove filament from gate #0 -- you may need to run `MMU_SERVO POS=up` to release the filament.
 Then re-insert and remove filament through selector to ensure that gate #0 is correctly alined with selector.
 Be careful and move the selector side to side whilst moving the filament inside the gate.
 Try to assess where the filament is centered in the gate and leave the selector in that position.
 Then run:

   > MMU_CALIBRATE_SELECTOR